-The landscape of international tax reporting between different jurisdictions is rapidly evolving as part of a global initiative to enhance and improve tax transparency.
+The environment for tax reporting between international jurisdictions has been undergoing significant change in a global effort to improve tax transparency.

-The Foreign Accounts Tax Compliance Act (FATCA) was implemented by the USA in 2014, aiming to combat tax evasion by U.S. taxpayers using offshore accounts, and to ensure that the Internal Revenue Service ("IRS") can identify and collect the appropriate amount of tax from all U.S. persons.
-Several countries signed Intergovernmental Agreements with the USA, in order to facilitate the implementation of FATCA provisions by Financial Institutions ("Fis") in their jurisdictions.
+The Foreign Accounts Tax Compliance Act (FATCA) was imposed by the USA starting in 2014.
+Its fundamental objective is to identify those U.S. persons, who may be evading tax, using offshore accounts, and to ensure that the Internal Revenue Service ("IRS") can identify and collect the appropriate amount of tax from all U.S. persons.
+Several countries signed Intergovernmental Agreements with the USA, in order to facilitate the implementation of FATCA provisions by Financial Institutions (FIs) in their jurisdictions.
 FATCA came into effect in Cyprus on 02/01/2015.

-Following FATCA and in a global effort to improve tax transparency, the OECD promoted the implementation of the Common Reporting Standard ("CRS") which provides for the automatic exchange of information between participating jurisdictions.
+Following FATCA and in a global effort to improve tax transparency, the OECD promoted the implementation of the Common Reporting Standard (CRS) which provides for the automatic exchange of information between participating jurisdictions.
 Currently more than 100 jurisdictions participate in this OECD's initiative.
-The CRS was implemented in Cyprus on 01/01/2016, along with 57 other jurisdictions, signed on as early adopters.

-While CRS is heavily influenced by the FATCA, it has a broader scope and affects a significantly larger number of customers.
+CRS came into effect in Cyprus on 01/01/2016 as Cyprus (along with 57 other jurisdictions) signed as CRS early adopters.
+While CRS draws extensively from FATCA, it has a broader scope and affects a significantly larger number of customers.